faetea/ember-auth-api/README.md

 1.  wrote update actions for users and collections, untested
 1. Scott explained `chmod 755 *.sh` will make my new curl scripts runable
 1.  fixed update action for users!
+1.  tested update and delete on collections_controller with curl

 ## Useful Links